CSMlearn's Advisory Council represents exceptional expertise in schools, colleges, workforce development and the existing workforce

 President, Lagarde Consulting Group

 Christian Lagarde is the President of the Lagarde Consulting Group, a firm focused on higher education and workforce and economic development initiatives.
-His clients range nationally from Jobs for the Future in Boston, MA to California State University's MERLOT-SkillsCommons in Long Beach, CA. He has develop partnerships with educational and workforce stakeholders, which include national and state organizations like Achieving the Dream, American Council on Education, The Aspen Institute, National Association of Workforce Boards, National Association for Community College Entrepreneurship, National Council for Workforce Education and The Urban Institute.
+His clients range nationally from Jobs for the Future in Boston, MA to California State University's MERLOT-SkillsCommons in Long Beach, CA. He has developed partnerships with educational and workforce stakeholders, which include national and state organizations like Achieving the Dream, American Council on Education, The Aspen Institute, National Association of Workforce Boards, National Association for Community College Entrepreneurship, National Council for Workforce Education and The Urban Institute.
 Before starting his consulting firm, he served as the Project Manager in the Workforce and Economic Development department at the American Association of Community College (AACC) in Washington, DC.
 His work at AACC was supporting over 700 community colleges awarded with the U.S. Department of Labor's Trade Adjustment Assistance Community College and Career Training (TAACCCT) grants.
 Christian is pursing a Ph.D in Human Capital Development at the University of Southern Mississippi, and hold a M.B.A. and Bachelors in Hotel, Restaurant, and Tourism Administration from the University of New Orleans.

 Assistant Clinical Professor, Drexel University School of Education